2018 SUMMER RESEARCH LABORATORY PROGRAMS

 The Discussion Group on History and Culture offers Summer Research Lab participants an opportunity to discuss their work in a very informal setting, whether the project is at the beginning stages or closer to completion.
 All topics and time periods are welcome.

-This summer’s group will meet in mid-June at a location TBD.
+This summer’s group will meet on June 18-21, 3:00-5:00 PM, at a location TBD.
 All participants are welcome to attend, speak about their research projects, and even present a paper.

 For more information, please contact Ann Kleimola at email@example.com